annakrymova/Homology_and_Geometry_of_the_Plaquette_Eden_Model/README.md

 DATE: MAY 15, 2021

-LICENSE: GNU GENERAL PUBLIC LICENSE (see license.txt)
+LICENSE: GNU GENERAL PUBLIC LICENSE (see LICENSE)

 ## Overview
 This package includes software to run simulations of the Plaquette Eden Model, which is a discrete 2-dimensional stochastic cell growth process defined on the 3-dimensional regular cubical tessellation of the Euclidian space.
 The sofrware analyzes the topology (Betti numbers and persistent homology) and local geometry of the structure.